-How We Select Top Tweets We’ve selected for you the most engaging news from Twitter from Australian news agencies.
-The selection criteria is based on statistics of logical fallacies found in the retweets and comments.
-Critical Concentration “The Trump presidency and the 2020 election has revealed the “authoritarian fascist instincts” of the hard-left…” The response contains approximately 49% of comments that look a lot like fallacious reasoning of any type our detector can recognise.
+How We Select Top Tweets We’ve selected the top most engaging news articles on Twitter from Australian news media.
+The selection criteria are based on logical fallacies statistics detected in the retweets and comments to original news tweet.
+Critical Concentration “Just another day in the office.
+Video coming soon…” The response contains approximately 48% of comments that look a lot like fallacious reasoning of any type our detector can recognise.
 Spread between reasoning type groups:

 Definition Ad Populum is a Latin word that means “Appeal to Majority” or “Appeal to Popular Belief”.
 Sometimes it’s also called “Bandwagon Fallacy” The appeal to the majority is simply saying that since most people think or believe a certain way, that that way must be correct.
 Logically, it is a form of a red herring, in that it is irrelevant how many people believe a certain position.
 Truth exists outside of popular consent.